kees1948/FLEX/Hardware/CPU09RAM/README.md

 At present the dip-switches have the following assigments:

     SW2-4,  ON = Format protection.
 Vdisk will not format.
     SW2-3,  ON = Reserve room for disk cache (SW1-4 must be OFF).
     SW2-2,  ON = Try for 2 virtual drives if SW1-3 or SW1-2 is ON.
     SW2-1,  ON = FLEX 512 byte pages, card present flag.

     SW1-4,  ON = FLEX 4MB disk
     SW1-3,  ON = FLEX 8" DSDD
     SW1-2,  ON = FLEX 5" DSDD
-    SW1-1,  OFF = Battery Low signal test, Keep always OFF
+    SW1-1,  ON = Battery low set, Off = Sense Battery low

 [2024-04-23] The first board version (0.9.1) had still an error, the clocks to the address latches were in reverse order (lowbyte-highbyte).